drwpow/vite-plugin-lqip/README.md

 ### With vite-imagetools

 This plugin is fully compatible with [vite-imagetools](https://github.com/JonasKruckenberg/imagetools).
-Just use it as you would normally:
+Just use it as you would normally, using the LQIP for the inlined placeholder:

 ```tsx
 import lqip from './path/to/image.jpg?lqip';